david6983/saxaboom/README.md

 The **original samples** contains in the Samples folder come from this youtube video : https://www.youtube.com/watch?v=9MCN_7jpYig

+## Download

+- go to release and download the SAXABOOM-x86-1.0.0-vst3.exe file

 ## Manual

 - **Play the sounds from midi input in a range of C-3 to G-3.**